 We rely on commercial distributors and specialty pharmacies for a considerable portion of our product sales and such sales are concentrated within a small number of distributors and specialty pharmacies.
-The financial failure of any of these parties could adversely affect our revenues, financial condition or results of operations.
-Our revenues, financial condition or results of operations may also be affected by fluctuations in buying or distribution patterns of such distributors and specialty pharmacies.
+The financial failure of any of these parties could adversely affect our revenues, financial condition or results of operations may also be affected by fluctuations in buying or distribution patterns of such distributors and specialty pharmacies.
 These fluctuations may result from seasonality, pricing, wholesaler inventory objectives, or other factors.